tsgates/arch-wiki-markdown/wiki/OpenRC.md

 > Disabling IPv6 doesn't work

-If you have OpenRC installed under the /etc/openrc sysconf directory, and disabling IPv6 through /etc/sysctl.conf doesn't work.
+If you have OpenRC installed under the /etc/openrc sysconf directory.

 One fix for this is to put